Setup the input folder and conditions - Print channel -

 The pre-filter can be used as a positive filter.
 It allows only files with defined file name patterns being processed.

-NOTE: There is already a general file type filter on the Graphics processing tab, which works independently from the pre-filter.
+NOTE: There is already a general file type filter on the Graphics processing tab, which works on top of the pre-filter (logical AND).

 The print channel can be opted-in for several ways of input file sorting to control the order of the print-jobs.